arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 - [UNO R4 Minima](/hardware/uno-r4-minima)
 - [UNO R4 WiFi](/hardware/uno-r4-wifi)

 You can install this package in the board manager by searching for "**Arduino UNO R4 Boards**".
-For detailed instructions, see the [Installing a Core section](#installing-a-core).
+For detailed instructions, see the [Installing a Board Package section](#installing-a-board-package).

 For source code and reporting issues, please visit the official GitHub repository: